 Orinoco Goose is another one of our targets while in Los Llanos (photo Alejandro Grajales).
 Day 17.
 Domestic flight to Bogotá and flight out We will be transferred to the airport and catch our domestic flight to Bogotá.
 We will say farewell at Bogotá Airport after an amazing 17-day-long birding and wildlife adventure.
-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides, and other factors.
+In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling or other factors.

+www.birdingecotours.com

 Duration: 17 days

 Group Size: 4-8

-Dates: 08 - 24 February 2025
+Dates: 08 - 24 February 2026

 Start: Cali, Colombia

 End: Bogotá, Colombia

-Prices: US\$8,290 per person sharing - based on 4 - 8 participants (2025)
+Prices: US\$9,201 per person sharing - based on 4 - 8 participants (2026)

-Single Supplements: US\$990 (2025)
+Single Supplements: US\$1,098 (2026)

 Price includes: